Alejogb1/job-board/blog-data/mm-file-extension-meaning-c.md

 That's where Objective-C++ comes in It allows you to mix Objective-C and C++ code in the same file You get to take advantage of the power of C++ when needed while still having easy access to the Objective-C classes and frameworks You can pass data back and forth between both realms relatively easily and efficiently

-When you have a .mm file the compiler knows “Okay this guy is mixing both so I need to handle it accordingly” It's not as simple as just compiling a C++ file You're compiling code with both Objective-C and C++ syntax and the compiler is smart enough to weave them together
+When you have a .mm file the compiler knows “ this guy is mixing both so I need to handle it accordingly” It's not as simple as just compiling a C++ file You're compiling code with both Objective-C and C++ syntax and the compiler is smart enough to weave them together

 Here's what you’ll see in a .mm file in terms of general patterns: